-Before you begin looking for resources for your assignment or research, focus on planning your search strategy.
+Before you begin looking for resources for your assessment or research, focus on planning your search strategy.
 A small amount of time now will save you time and frustration later.
 Here are some tips on planning your search.

 To increase your search results you can apply some of the strategies outlined below: